 Selling direct keeps costs down; whether that’s through high street multiples, in the case of retail-specific brands like Boardman, or by shipping direct to your door, as Vitus does.
 But it is no coincidence that there aren’t any bikes under £1k that we’d classify as being amongst best full-suspension mountain bike candidates.

-The best budget full-suspension bike
+Best budget full-suspension bike – quick list

-2. Polygon Siskiu
+1. Polygon Siskiu

 Best for snappy, dynamic handling